Our aim: to get to the heart of the matter in a nutshell.

 We need a new dynamic in the economy and the world of work!

-Germany's locational quality at risk
+Germany's quality as a business location at risk

 A good start to the new year 2023!